vinithcriz/xo-game/README.md

 XO-Game  which is a Tkinter GUI-based Python game. ✅

-To allow Docker to access xserver:
+STEP 1: To allow Docker to access xserver:
          xhost +

-To Run a Container:
+STEP 2: To Run a Container:
           docker run -it --rm   -e DISPLAY=$DISPLAY   -v /tmp/.X11-unix:/tmp/.X11-unix   vinithcriz/xo-game:latest

-To Exit:
+STEP 3: To Exit:
           xhost -